 Most authors — notably J.K.
-Rowling, the estate of J.R.R.
-Tolkien, and the producers of popular television shows like The Vampire Diaries — simply ignore the fan fiction sites so long as the authors do not attempt to sell or profit from their work.
+Rowling and the estate of J.R.R.
+Tolkien — simply ignore the fan fiction sites so long as the authors do not attempt to sell or profit from their work.
 They ignore fan fiction because they don’t want to alienate their fans, and because a thriving fan community equals money in the bank for them.
 Older works like Pride and Prejudice are in the public domain, and many successful fan fiction authors now post “previews” of stories they are selling on Amazon.com on the fanfiction sites.

 However, even those who take a tolerant attitude towards fan fiction will go after writers who cross an invisible line.
 J.K.
 Rowling, for example, went from giving an award to The Harry Potter Lexicon and writing “This is such a great site…my natural home” to suing the site’s creator for what his publisher believed to be a legal reference work.

 Others, such as the estate of Star Trek creator Gene Roddenberry, Star Wars creator George Lucas, 1632 or Ring of Fire series creator Eric Flint, and the Vampire Diaries TV show license their worlds to other writers and have published anthologies that include their own work plus stories by other authors.

 Many of today’s top best-selling writers got their start writing spin-off titles for Star Trek or Star Wars.
 New York Times best-selling author Alan Dean Foster wrote the very first Star Wars novel Splinter of the Mind’s Eye as well as the second Star Trek movie (The Wrath of Kahn), Meg Cabot (The Princess Diaries and the Airhead series) got her start with Star Trek fan fiction, and the list goes on and on with names like Lois McMaster Bujold, John Scalzi, and Orson Scott Card among those whose first published works were fan fiction.